unccd/Prais4-reporting-manual/implementationFramework.md

 - Identify the major challenges (e.g. institutional, knowledge of SLM, legal framework, etc.) encountered in the implementation.

-In addition to the table to be completed, Parties can expand on their experience through the Comments field of by uploading a file.
+In addition to the table to be completed, Parties can expand on their experience through the Comments field or by uploading a file.
 Furthermore, Parties may provide links to documented good practices that have been uploaded to the UNCCD´s designated/accredited World Overview of Conservation Approaches and Technologies (WOCAT) database[^1] or another similar online database.
 Parties wishing to document new good practices are encouraged to do so using the WOCAT database

 [^1]:<https://qcat.wocat.net/en/wocat/>